 Principal Risk Note reference Description Market risk 22(a) Market risk is defined as the risk that the Company's capital or earnings profile is affected by adverse market rates, in particular equity, credit default spreads, interest rates and inflation in Insurance business.
 External rates are outwith the Company's control therefore mitigation is via having sufficient financial reserves to cover reduced earnings.
-Insurance underwriting risk 22(b) Insurance underwriting risk is defined as the risk of adverse developments in the timing, frequency and severity of claims for insured/underwritten events and in customer behaviour and in expense costs, leading to reductions in earnings and/or value.
+Insurance underwriting risk 22(b) The risk of adverse developments in liabilities due to: timing, frequency, and severity of claims for insured / underwritten events; customer behaviour; and expense costs.
 In order to mitigate insurance underwriting risk, the Company uses underwriting, catastrophe reinsurance, flood reinsurance, pricing-to-risk, claims and expense management, product design, policy wording, and demographics to accurately assess risk.
 Credit risk 22(c) Credit risk is the risk that parties with whom we have contracted, fail to meet their financial obligations.
 The Company is subject to credit risk through a variety of counterparties through invested assets, cash in liquidity funds, bank accounts and reinsurance.
 Credit risk is mitigated via the risk transfer policy and the investment policy which ensure exposures are appropriately monitored and action taken where necessary.
 Capital risk 22(d) Capital risk is defined as the risk that an insufficient quantity or quality of capital is held to meet regulatory requirements or to support business strategy, an inefficient level of capital is held or that capital is inefficiently deployed across the Company.
 The Company is regulated by the PRA and the FCA.
 The PRA rules, which incorporate all Solvency II requirements, specify the minimum amount of capital that must be held by the regulated Company in addition to their insurance liabilities.
 Capital risk is managed via the Capital Risk Policy, which includes tools and governance to monitor capital requirements and assign capital accordingly.
 Liquidity risk 22(e) Liquidity risk is the risk that the Company does not have sufficient financial resources to meet its commitments as they fall due, or can only secure them at excessive cost.
 The Company is exposed to liquidity risk from payments to policyholders and non-policyholder related activity.
 Liquidity risk is mitigated by applying the Liquidity Risk Policy, which includes controls to maintain liquidity at necessary levels.